OpenBB-finance/OpenBB/website/content/sdk/reference/economy/usbonds.md

 ---
 title: usbonds
-description: This page provides a comprehensive guide on how to use OpenBB-finance's us bonds data scraping function from OpenBBTerminal's wsj_model python script.
+description: "This page provides a comprehensive guide on how to use OpenBB-finance's" us bonds data scraping function from OpenBBTerminal's wsj_model python script.
 The function returns a dataframe containing bond's name, its coupon rate, yield and change in yield.